Qawaz/K-OpenApi-Parser/README.md

     Many more tests are required!

-* Few JavaDocs exist at present, unfortunately.
+* Few kotlin Docs exist at present, unfortunately.
 There's an open issue to correct that.

 ### Packages